Research

 Abstract

-How do voters in single-party systems learn about opposition parties?
-Electing opposition parties is risky when governance quality is uncertain, but voters can decrease this uncertainty by observing and learning from neighboring sub-national governments' experience with opposition leadership.
-I examine the effect of exposure to opposition governance in nearby municipalities on support for opposition candidates in municipal elections in 1990s Mexico.
-Using a close elections regression discontinuity design, I find that municipalities with exogenous exposure to PRD-governed neighbors supported the PRD by 16 percentage points more than those without.
-This effect is specific to the PRD and does not extend to the PAN, an older opposition party with established presence in state and large city governments.
-These findings provide important insight into electoral behavior and information transmission under single-party systems by demonstrating how voters acquire political information through geographic proximity.
+How do voters in dominant-party systems learn about opposition parties?
+Electing opposition parties is risky when their governance quality is uncertain, but voters can reduce this uncertainty by observing and learning from neighboring sub-national governments’ experiences with opposition leadership.
+I examine how opposition governance in neighboring municipalities affects support for opposition candidates in municipal elections in 1990s Mexico.
+Using a close-election regression discontinuity design, I find that municipalities with exogenous exposure to PRD-governed neighbors increased their support for the PRD by 12-15 percentage points compared to municipalities with PRI-governed neighbors.
+This effect is specific to the PRD and does not extend to the PAN, a better-known opposition party.
+These findings provide insight into how governance information spreads across electoral borders and highlight that opposition parties are not necessarily perceived equally in dominant-party systems.

 - “Geographic Representation and Bureaucratic Capacity in the European Commission” Under Review.
 [Paper]